FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

-You will need the following libraries from the official repositories   *
+You will need the following libraries from the official repositories:

 -   boost
 -   curl